 In the wild, of course, birds will eat eggs raw.
 Leaving out an occasional raw egg for the birds in your garden can provide them with a protein-boosting treat.
 But this can make a mess, and you might be worried about pathogens.
 So many birdwatchers who feed birds in their gardens will choose to provide cooked chickens eggs.

-Cooked chicken eggs are not, of course, a natural addition to an avian diet.
-But they will often eat them, nonetheless.
-And birds can derive many benefits from eating cooked eggs, too.
+Cooked chicken eggs are not, of course, a natural addition to an avian diet, but they will often eat them, nonetheless.
+Birds can derive many benefits from eating cooked eggs, too.
 The boiling process sometimes makes the egg protein more easily digestible.

 Can Birds Eat Hardboiled Eggs?